fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 (Null data scripts cannot be spent, so there's no signature script.)
 ~~~

-Bitcoin Core 0.11.x increases this default to 80 bytes, with the other
+Fabcoin Core 0.11.x increases this default to 80 bytes, with the other
 rules remaining the same.

-Bitcoin Core 0.12.0 defaults
+Fabcoin Core 0.12.0 defaults
 to relaying and mining null data outputs with up to 83 bytes with any
 number of data pushes, provided the total byte limit is not exceeded.
 There must still only be a single null data output and it must still pay
 exactly 0 satoshis.

-The `-datacarriersize` Bitcoin Core configuration option allows you to
+The `-datacarriersize` Fabcoin Core configuration option allows you to
 set the maximum number of bytes in null data outputs that you will relay
 or mine.